-We note that in a recent working paper, Baillon et al. (2014) surveying a representative sample of Dutch citizens in a month of January, found that increased cloud coverage is associated with more ambiguity tolerance.
+We note that in a recent working paper, [17] surveying a representative sample of Dutch citizens in a month of January, found that increased cloud coverage is associated with more ambiguity tolerance.
 The authors interpret departures from ambiguity aversion as a "mistake" and explain their result as subjects making wiser choices when in a sad mood.
 Whether ambiguity aversion (or risk aversion) is a behavioral mistake rather than individual's trait is not the question that we address in this paper.
-Nevertheless consistent with the idea in Baillon et al. (2014) we found that light exposure affected people's propensity to make rational decisions.
+Nevertheless consistent with the idea in [17] we found that light exposure affected people's propensity to make rational decisions.
 Overall, participants were more inconsistent and more likely to violate dominance during increased light exposure, with the effects getting stronger the higher was current luminance relative to luminance in the past two days.
-This is in line with earlier findings that bad mood improves memory and ability to discriminate between different options (Forgas et al. 2009) and that performance improves on analytical tasks under negative affect (Pham 2007).
-Increased luminance however did not make our participants more ambiguity averse - a point which may be policy relevant.
+This is in line with earlier findings that bad mood improves memory and ability to discriminate between different options [61] and that performance improves on analytical tasks under negative affect [34].
+Increased luminance however did not make our participants more ambiguity averse-a point which may be policy relevant.